ogmassad/NFL-Big-Data-Bowl-2025/README.md

 ## Description
 - This code identifies the most important tendencies of defensive backs in the NFL for predicting when they are going to blitz.
 It then uses these tendencies in a logistic regression model to predict when defensive backs are going to blitz.
 The code contains hypotheses tests to compare means, a trained logistic regression model, confidence intervals for means, and two plots using real game data.
 ## Assumptions
-- In this model it is assumed that defensive setup, yards to go, and downs do not affect the pre-snap tendencies of players when they blitz.
+- In this model it is assumed that defensive setup, yards to go, and downs do not affect the pre-snap tendencies of defensive backs when they blitz.